Orca: Behaviour

 Orcas, like this one near Alaska, commonly breach, often lifting their entire bodies out of the water.

 Day-to-day orca behaviour generally consists of foraging, travelling, resting and socializing.
 Orcas frequently engage in surface behaviour such as breaching (jumping completely out of the water) and tail-slapping.
 These activities may have a variety of purposes, such as courtship, communication, dislodging parasites, or play.
 Spyhopping is a behaviour in which a whale holds its head above water to view its surroundings.
+They can also reach speeds of up to 15.5 m/s.
 Resident orcas swim alongside porpoises and other dolphins.

 Orcas will engage in surplus killing, that is, killing that is not designed to be for food.
 As an example, a BBC film crew witnessed orcas in British Columbia playing with a male Steller sea lion to exhaustion, but not eating it.

 Some orcas have been observed swimming with dead salmon on their heads, resembling hats.

 Social structure

 Orcas have complex societies.
 Only elephants and higher primates live in comparably complex social structures.
 Due to orcas' complex social bonds, many marine experts have concerns about how humane it is to keep them in captivity.

 Resident orcas in the eastern North Pacific live in particularly complex and stable social groups.
-Unlike any other known mammal social structure, resident whales live with their mothers for their entire lives.
+Unlike any other known mammal social structure, resident whales of both sexes live with their mothers for their entire lives.
 These family groups are based on matrilines consisting of the eldest female (matriarch) and her sons and daughters, and the descendants of her daughters, etc. The average size of a matriline is 5.5 animals.
-Because females can reach age 90, as many as four generations travel together.
+Because females can reach age 90, as many as six generations may travel together.
 These matrilineal groups are highly stable.
 Individuals separate for only a few hours at a time, to mate or forage.
 The permanent separation of an individual from a resident matriline has only been recorded once, in the case of an orca named Luna.